Eligijus Jankauskas: MŠK Žilina

+FA Šiauliai

+In December 2021 announced, that Eligijus Jankauskas returned back to FA Šiauliai.

+Hapoel Rishon LeZion FC

+On 21 January announced that Eligijus Jankauskas signed with Hapoel Rishon LeZion.

 International career

 He made his debut for the Lithuania national football team on 2 September 2021 in a World Cup qualifier against the Northern Ireland, a 1–4 home loss.
 He substituted Fedor Černych in the 80th minute.